 Not On View

 Round shield.
-Head of a youth wearing a flat traveller’s hat (petasos), between two stars, only faint impressions of which still remain.
+Head of a youth wearing a flat traveller’s hat (petasos), between two stars.
 The youth is probably one of the Dioskouroi (Kastor and Pollux).
-Faint traces of red on field and gold on hair and rim.
+Field blue, drapery red, hair, stars, and rim gold.
 Hat white.
-Three sections of rim missing; two large holes in field.
+Rim slightly chipped, stars almost obliterated.

 Objects in the MFA from the Tomb of the Erotes include 97.290-97.345, 98.790-98.794, 98.798, 98.893, 99.438, and 21.1213.